apache/spark/docs/graphx-programming-guide.md

 Once the edges have be partitioned the key challenge to efficient graph-parallel computation is efficiently joining vertex attributes with the edges.
 Because real-world graphs typically have more edges than vertices, we move vertex attributes to the edges.
+Because not all partitions will contain edges adjacent to all vertices we internally maintain a routing table which identifies where to broadcast vertices when implementing the join required for operations like `triplets` and `mapReduceTriplets`.

 # Graph Algorithms
 <a name="graph_algorithms"></a>

-GraphX includes a set of graph algorithms in to simplify analytics.
+GraphX includes a set of graph algorithms to simplify analytics tasks.
 The algorithms are contained in the `org.apache.spark.graphx.lib` package and can be accessed directly as methods on `Graph` via [`GraphOps`][GraphOps].
 This section describes the algorithms and how they are used.

 ## PageRank
 <a name="pagerank"></a>